vitarn/serverless-qcloud-scf/README.md

 Plugin will search service by region and name.
 Create it if not exists.
 Overwrite exists apis if service exists.
 But cannot handle multi service with same names.

-Inner service, API method+path is unique.
+Inside service, API "method+path" is unique.

 ## Develop